jamesjahwin-jag/task-4-submission/README.md

 The UFACTORY 850 (also referred to as the xArm 850 or UF850) is a high-performance, long-reach 6-axis collaborative robotic arm designed for industrial automation, research, and material handling applications.Its high precision and wide operating range make it suitable for demanding applications such as vision automation, machine tending, assembly, and bioengineering research.

 ### Specification 	Detail
-Payload	5 kg
+Payload - 5 kg

-Reach	850 mm
+Reach -	850 mm

-Degrees of Freedom	6 DoF
+Degrees of Freedom - 6 DoF

-Repeatability	±0.02 mm
+Repeatability - ±0.02 mm

-Max Speed	1 m/s
+Max Speed -	1 m/s

-Weight (robot arm only)	17 kg
+Weight -	17 kg

+## ⚙️ How To Use
+### 1. Clone the Repo